History of Poland (1989–present): Second Donald Tusk government (2023–present)

 On 11 December, Morawiecki's caretaker cabinet lost a vote of confidence in the Sejm by 190 votes to 266.
 Later that day, the Sejm nominated Tusk for prime minister, who was subsequently confirmed by 248 votes in favour and 201 against.
 Tusk's cabinet was sworn in on 13 December.

+Karol Nawrocki, former director of the Institute of National Remembrance and the current president of Poland.

 The new government enjoyed quite strong public support (which was expected during the first few months after the election), while the popularity of the minor parties giving it support, significantly waned.
 The October 15 Coalition, included plans to reform state media in their coalition agreement.
-On December 19, 2023, the Sejm passed a resolution on "restoring the legal order and the impartiality and integrity of the public media and the Polish Press Agency" with 244 votes in favor.
+On 19 December 2023, the Sejm passed a resolution on "restoring the legal order and the impartiality and integrity of the public media and the Polish Press Agency" with 244 votes in favor.
 There were 84 votes against and 16 abstentions.
 More than 100 Law and Justice deputies did not participate in the vote, having instead gone to the TVP headquarters to protest the change.

 On the same day, Bartłomiej Sienkiewicz dismissed the authorities of public media, including TVP.
 Newly appointed TVP supervisory board would then designate Tomasz Sygut to be TVP's new CEO.

 The uneasy alliance between the three coalition partners came to difficult points when it comes to abortion, civil unions (which in the end became a government bill) or health insurance contribution.

-The Law and Justice candidate for the 2025 Polish presidential election, Karol Nawrocki won the election.
+On 1 June 2025, The Law and Justice candidate for the 2025 Polish presidential election, Karol Nawrocki won the election, beating Civic Platform candidate Rafał Trzaskowski.
 The results continued the streak of Law and Justice aligned presidential candidates only losing one presidential election in 2010 since its founding in 2001.